josemf/express-gateway-plugin-errors/README.md

 ### Configuration Parameters

-By default if no parameter have been declared, the plugin will enforce every response from the backend to be JSON format.
+By default if no parameter have been declared, the plugin will make sure every response from the backend is in JSON.
 By itself this might be useful if the app was built in a way that expects every response to be JSON.

-Express gateway outputs most of this errors in `text/plain`.
-For example if we setup `key-auth` authorization and the app sends an invalid key token `express-gateway` will respond with:
+Express gateway outputs most of its internal errors in `text/plain`.
+For example if we setup `key-auth` authorization and the app sends an invalid key token, `express-gateway` will respond with:

 ```
 Unauthorized